Flying Leathernecks: Plot

-Major Dan Kirby arrives at VMF-247 (the "Wildcats") as the new commander when everybody in the unit was expecting Captain Carl "Grif" Griffin to take over.
-Kirby is strict and makes this understood from day one.
-Assigned to the Cactus Air Force during the Guadalcanal campaign, Kirby has few planes available and much to accomplish with a Guadalcanal airfield attacked daily by the Japanese.
+Major Dan Kirby arrives at VMF-247 (the "Wildcats") as the new commander, although the unit was expecting Captain Carl "Grif" Griffin to take command.
+Kirby is strict from the beginning.
+Assigned to the Cactus Air Force during the Guadalcanal campaign, he has few planes available and an airfield attacked daily by the Japanese.
 His pilots are young and immature, sometimes disobeying orders and foolishly risking equipment and lives.
-Kirby is pushing for maximum effort, while Griffin stays closer to his young pilots, one of whom is his own brother-in-law, Vern "Cowboy" Blithe.
+Kirby demands maximum effort, while Griffin stays closer to his young pilots, including his brother-in-law, Vern "Cowboy" Blythe.

-Kirby hates the decisions he has to make, knowing he is sending pilots to their deaths, but the success of the missions is the most important thing.
-The hard conditions of war force Kirby to get even stricter with his exhausted pilots, and tensions with Griffin increase.
+Kirby hates knowing that he is sending pilots to their deaths, but feels that the success of the missions is of greatest importance.
+The hard conditions of war force Kirby to become even stricter with his exhausted pilots, and tensions with Griffin increase.

-Kirby is a fan of low-level ground attacks to support the Marine units, but HQ does not approve of his tactics until Marines are in imminent danger from the Japanese.
-Kirby adjusts tactics and losses increase, but successes happen, and he leads the squadron in an attack on a huge Japanese convoy – a scene likely based on the Battle of Guadalcanal.
+Although Kirby tends to order low-level ground attacks to support the Marine units, headquarters does not approve of his tactics until his troops are in imminent danger from the Japanese.
+Kirby adjusts his tactics and the losses increase, but successes also occur, and he leads the squadron in an attack on a huge Japanese convoy.

-The Wildcats' line chief, MSgt Clancy, is an old Marine veteran and comrade-in-arms of Kirby's, and he uses unorthodox methods to obtain provisions for the unit.
-His improvising helps the poorly equipped Wildcats, although by the end of the film, Clancy is a PFC, having lost six stripes.
+The Wildcats' line chief, MSgt.
+Clancy, is an old Marine veteran and has fought alongside Kirby.
+He employs unorthodox methods to obtain provisions for the unit.
+His improvisation helps the poorly equipped Wildcats, although Clancy is eventually demoted to the rank of private.

 Kirby is promoted to lieutenant colonel and Griffin to major.
-Mustered back to Hawaii and destined for Washington, DC, Kirby is given the chance to return to the Pacific front and organize low-level ground-attack tactics.
+Mustered back to Hawaii and destined for Washington, D.C., Kirby is given the chance to return to the Pacific front and organize low-level ground attacks.
 He returns to the same unit and aircrew, now equipped with F4U Corsair fighters.
-Kirby leads his men against Japanese troops and kamikaze attacks during the Battle of Okinawa.
-During a crucial moment in the battle, to avoid splitting his formation, Griffin denies assistance to his brother-in-law, Blithe, who is killed as a result.
+Kirby leads his men against Japanese troops and defends against kamikaze attacks during the Battle of Okinawa.
+At a crucial moment in the battle, to avoid splitting his formation, Griffin denies assistance to Blythe, who is killed as a result.
 During the battle, Kirby’s guns jam and he crashes his plane into a bomber.
-He is able to bail out, but is injured and picked up by a Navy launch.
-Leaving the squadron, Kirby appoints Griffin as commanding officer of VMF-247, as he understands that Griffin now can place the lives of his pilots second.
+He is able to bail but is injured and rescued by a Navy launch.
+Leaving the squadron, Kirby recommends Griffin as commanding officer of VMF-247, as he understands that Griffin now can place the lives of his pilots second.
 They split with a friendly promise to meet again.
-Kirby admits that every moment in which he – and now Griffin – is required to make a decision is a nightmare, but that comes with the territory of being a leader under these circumstances.
+Kirby admits that every moment in which he and Griffin are required to make a decision is a nightmare, but that is the responsibility that comes with leadership.